dbohlender/canfar.github.io/docs/tutorial.md

 MAG_AUTO
 X_IMAGE
 Y_IMAGE' > default.param
 sex $1.fits -CATALOG_NAME $1.cat
+fi
 getCert
 vcp $1.cat vos:[yourname]
 {% endhighlight %}

 Remember to substitute [yourname] with your CANFAR user account.

 This script runs all the commands, one after the other, and takes only one parameter represented by by the shell variable '$1', the file ID on the CADC CFHT archive.
 Save your script which we will name "mydemo.bash" and set it as executable:

 {% highlight bash %}
 export TMPDIR=/ephemeral/work
 chmod +x mydemo.bash
 {% endhighlight %}

 Now let's test the newly created script with a different file ID.
 If the script is on your home directory type:

 {% highlight bash %}
 ~/mydemo.bash 1056214p